 Do you want a straightforward ‘all-in-one’ provided by Omni, which has built-in pre-amps?
 This is convenient, but may not be enough for the future if you decide to record, for example, music.
 Do you go for the biggest beast, the HD I/O, which has NO direct microphone inputs and requires even further additional hardware in the form of pre-amps?

 To complicate things further, there is a slightly less expensive HD version of Pro-Tools, called HD Native, which still costs over £/$/€1,000.
 Again, this exclusively works via Thunderbolt on Apple Mac computers.
 This basically only works with the Pro Tools HD Omni, so the saving is not particularly substantial and is still very expensive.

 Put like this, you may wonder why anybody would want Pro-Tools HD.
-Well, Pro-Tools is, for good or bad, considered the industry standard software for professional audio recording and editing.
+Well, Pro-Tools is, for good or bad, considered the industry-standard software for professional audio recording and editing.
 The added benefit of an exponential increase in external DSP when you use a Pro-Tools HDX PCIe card is unparalleled and will enable you to get a virtually latency-free recording for dozens and dozens of tracks simultaneously.